 RE: Josiah Dunham [see Dunham genealogy: English and American branches of the Dunham family, by Isaac Watson Dunham, page 81.

-Please note: This story was originally printed on April 26, 2006 and has been revised in 2014 to include current celebrations, and additional information.
+Please note: This story was originally published on April 26, 2006 and has been revised in 2014 and 2016 to include current celebrations, and additional information.
 JWB